 Advanced option: increase the count to five or six.

 Why?
 By breathing at half the speed you normally do, this technique will bring your nervous system to balance.
 It will help you calm your mind, and when feeling tired, it will optimally energize.

 When: as part of your morning routine or before exercising.

-How: Take the starting position, preferably a sitting position.
+How: Choose a your starting position, preferably a sitting.
 Inhale, then exhale sharply through your nose, as by sneezing (keep your upper body motionless so that only the area of the navel moves).
 After you force the air out, relax and let the partial inhale happen all on its own.
 One cycle is 20 rounds sharp exhales and a rest-phase for a few breaths.
 Repeat the cycle 3x.